 Combine all the ingredients except the milk in a large bowl with clean hands.
 The saffron you can snip into smaller pieces and scatter over.

 When you are ready to cook heat ghee on a low flame in a wide pot (at least 8 inches).
 Heating ghee to the right temperature is key.
-A small ball of dough put into the ghee should sink to the bottom and instantly start sizzling, rising up and frying golden not brown.
+A small ball of dough put into the ghee should sink to the bottom and instantly start slowly sizzling, gradually rising up and frying golden not brown.
 If it isn't rising the ghee is not hot enough, if it is darkening fast then add more ghee to bring down the temperature.

 Roll out the dough for the tikiyaan on a lightly floured surface (flour more if the dough is too sticky to handle) and roll out to about 1/8 of an inch or sugar cookie thickness.
 The tikiyaan will puff up a little when cooked.
 Use your cutter of choice - I used the top of a babyfood jar but you can use any thing clean and round and cut out the tikiyaan.

 Fry just one first to make sure it is frying correctly, cook till the center looks slightly golden and the edges a little more so - about 2.5 minutes on one side and 2 on the other.
 If you overcook them they will be ok the day off, but considerably crunchier the next day.
 The tiki will have a craggier surface on on side and that is totally fine.